mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

     Inputs:

     - hash_state, the hash state
-    - length, an unsiged integer of 64 bits determining the output length.
+    - length, an unsigned integer of 64 bits determining the output length.

     1. for i in range(length):
     2.     scalar_bytes = hash_state.squeeze(field_bytes_length + 16)